Precollege Faculty:PianoSolving Technical Complexities at the Keyboard

-Recognized internationally as a pianist and pedagogue, Sondra Tammam has performed throughout the U.S., Europe, the Middle East, and Asia and has presented master classes, lectures, and workshops in the U.S., Austria, Italy, France, Montenegro, Israel, Taiwan, and Brazil.
-She has been a professor at the Cali School of Music at Montclair State University since 2014.
-Ms. Tammam has taught at the Manhattan School of Music as a Teaching Associate for Constance Keene and as Guest Faculty at Tel Aviv University, The Jerusalem Academy of Music (Israel), Tunghai (Taiwan), Conservatorio Santa Cecilia (Rome), Conservatorio Verdi (Milan), Universität für Musik Graz (Austria), Cetinje (Montenegro), and University of São Paulo (Brazil).
-She is co-director of the annual Dorothy Taubman Festival at Montclair State University.
+Recognized internationally as a pianist and pedagogue, Sondra Tammam has performed throughout the U.S., Europe, the Middle East, and Asia and presented master classes, lectures, and workshops in the U.S., Austria, Italy, France, Montenegro, Israel, Taiwan, and Brazil.
+A professor at the Cali School of Music at Montclair State University since 2014, Ms. Tammam has taught at Manhattan School of Music as a Faculty Associate for Constance Keene and as Guest Faculty at Tel Aviv University, the Jerusalem Academy of Music (Israel), Tunghai (Taiwan), Conservatorio Santa Cecilia (Rome), Conservatorio Verdi (Milan), Universität für Musik Graz (Austria), Cetinje (Montenegro), and University of São Paulo (Brazil).

-Ms. Tammam holds an M.M. from the Juilliard School and a B.M. from the Manhattan School of Music.
-Her teachers have included Edwin Hughes (assistant to Leschetizky), Jeannette Haien (teacher of Murray Perahia), Dora Zaslavsky, Rosina Lhevinne.
-Dorothy Taubman, and Maria Curcio (protégée of Artur Schnabel).
+Ms. Tammam holds a Master of Music degree from the Juilliard School and a Bachelor of Music degree from Manhattan School of Music.
+Her teachers have included Edwin Hughes (assistant to Leschetizky and teacher of Sasha Gorodnitzki), Jeannette Haien (teacher of Murray Perahia), Dora Zaslavsky, Rosina Lhevinne, Dorothy Taubman, and Maria Curcio (protégée of Artur Schnabel).